baraafanah21/NumberTheory/README.md

 # NumberTheory
 Recently, I wasted a lot of time jumping between books and resources.
 To help you avoid the same mistake, here’s my condensed path with extra details you can skip if needed.
-A personal number theory repository, built one concept at a time — each one small, proved properly, and paired with the code that actually gets used.
+A personal number theory repository, built one concept at a time — each one small, proved properly, and paired with the applied code that actually gets used.

 **Read them in this order** — each one uses the ones before it: